jappeace/jappeaceApplication/content/failing-in-haskell.md

     result1 <- runDB $ throwDivide $ myDBFunc
     print result1
 ```

 `throwDivide` works quite similarly as in the previous example but now
 it works with any transformer stack based on `IO`.
 This works because we pretend the `ExceptT` exists at the call site,
 which makes it come true.
-Which is explained thoroughly in the previous [blog post]({filename}/mtl.md).
+This is explained thoroughly in the previous [blog post]({filename}/mtl.md).

 # Anti patterns
-Now I'll cover several anti patterns
+Now I'll cover several anti patterns I've seen and
-I've seen.
-I'll discuss what to do differently when
+discuss what to do differently.
-someone wants to write these.
-Keep in mind some of these patterns are in the wild,
+Some of these patterns occur in the wild,
 for example [aeson](https://hackage.haskell.org/package/aeson-2.0.3.0/docs/Data-Aeson.html#v:eitherDecode)
 famously exposes a `String` for errors,
 which is problematic for a library which I'll discuss right now.